majedelhelou/denoising_datasets/README.md

 ## _Real microscopy denoising dataset_

-We also developed our own dataset for real (fluorescence) widefield microscopy denoising.
-Published in ECCVW 2020.
+We collected dataset for real (fluorescence) widefield microscopy denoising, published in ECCV 2020 BioImage Computing (BIC) Workshop.
 It also contains data for super-resolution, with structured illumination ground-truth.
+It can thus be used for the joint image denoising and SR task.

 It contains 144,000 images: **360 sets** each comprising **400 repeated captures** (4 times larger than the most recent prior work).
 Averaging 1, 2, 4, 8, or 16 captures gives images with varying noise levels, and the ground-truth is obtained by averaging the 400 captures.